 Most traditional tasks are funded with federal (PL) transportation planning funds.
 In metropolitan planning areas, planning funds are available from the Federal Transit Administration (FTA) (Section 5303) and the Federal Highway Administration (FHWA) (PL) to support transportation planning activities as required by FTA and FHWA regulations.
 The FTA Section 5303 funds have been combined with FHWA Planning funds, so all funds are in one amount and not separate.
 FHWA requires that capital purchases of \$5,000.00 or more be presented as a line item in the UPWP document, and that it be approved by FHWA through ALDOT prior to expenditure.
-Any single invoice purchase of \$1,500.00 or more, regardless of type, requires written approval by ALDOT prior to expenditure (ALDOT letter dated February 11, 2009).
+Any single invoice purchase of \$1,500.00 or more, regardless of type, requires written approval by ALDOT prior to expenditure (ALDOT-City of Montgomery Financial Assistance Agreement December 2021).